-How has the Council addressed the governance and strategic issues from 2017/18?
+How have we addressed the governance and strategic issues from 2018/19 AGS

-The 2017/18 Annual Governance Statement contained 14 key improvement areas as i) Internal Council Governance issues - those derived from the portfolio, Overview and Scrutiny and Audit Committee annual self-assessments that affect the internal governance arrangements of the Council; and, ii) Strategic Council Plan issues - those that were identified as part of the Council Plan for 2017/18 which remained unmitigated i.e. a 'Red' risk status.
+The 2018/19 Annual Governance Statement contained 16 key improvement areas as i) Internal Council Governance issues - those derived from the portfolio, Overview and Scrutiny and Audit Committee annual self-assessments that affect the internal governance arrangements of the Council; and, ii) Strategic Council Plan issues - those that were identified as part of the Council Plan for 2018/19 which remained unmitigated i.e. a 'Red' risk status.
+These key improvement areas within Annual Governance Statement 2018/19 also include some items which had been carried over from 2017/18.